 - Refrain from asking biased questions.
 This creates a negative impression that you’re not looking for honest opinions.
 Example: We’ve made some fresh changes to our website.
 How excellent do you think the UI is?

-- Ask more and more questions about your product and how your customers are using it.
+- Ask more and more questions about your product and how your customers use it.

-- Include an overall satisfaction question like, “Are you satisfied with the overall experience” at the end.
-And keep it a yes/no type question.
+- Include an overall satisfaction question like, “Are you satisfied with the overall experience?” at the end.
+And keep it a yes/no type of question.

 It’s Time To Start!

-With the hope that you’ll use this article to develop or change your customer experience strategy, we bid you adieu.
 But hey, we’re just a click away if you need our help with new customer campaigns or surveys.
-So, just leave a ‘Hi’, and we’ll be there for you.
+So, leave a ‘Hi,’ and we’ll be there for you.